MikeHopcroft/PrixFixe/samples/tests/regression.md

 ~~~
 Multiple leading and trailing attributed options
 ~~~
-speaker: we want an light whipped no foam mocha with extra hazelnut and cinnamon
+speaker: we want a light whipped no foam mocha with extra hazelnut and cinnamon

   1 grande mocha (802)                         802
     1 light whipped cream (5501)              5501